mojahidhasan/mojahidhasan/README.md

 ### 2

-[rsglobalstyle](https://rsglobalstyle.com) is a full-stack production-build nextJS e-commerce app for our client that is for selling men's clothing developed with the latest and popular web technologies today such as NextJS, TailwindCSS, etc.
+[rsglobalstyle](https://rsglobalstyle.com) is a full-stack production-build NextJS e-commerce app for our client, which sells men's clothing.
+It was developed with the latest and most popular web technologies, such as NextJS, TailwindCSS, etc.

 **Features:**